Fritz Zweigelt

-Friedrich (Fritz) Zweigelt (born 13 January 1888 in Hitzendorf near Graz, died 18 September 1964 in Graz) was an Austrian entomologist and phytologist.
+Friedrich Zweigelt (13 January 1888 – 18 September 1964) was an Austrian entomologist and phytologist.
 Zweigelt was one of the most influential and internationally renowned figures in Austrian vine growing between 1921 and 1945.
 He was Head of State Vine Cultivation during the period of the First Austrian Republic and also acted as Director of the School of Viticulture and Horticulture in Klosterneuburg near Vienna.
 The grape variety "Blauer Zweigelt" is named after him.
 Blauer Zweigelt is grown across an area of some 6,400 hectares in Austria, making it by far the most significant red wine grape cultivated in the country.
 Zweigelt's National Socialist sympathies and activities did not come to the attention of the public for some decades.

 Biography

 1888–1933

 Friedrich Zweigelt was born in Hitzendorf near Graz in Styria on 13 January 1888.
 In 1912, he entered the services of the Imperial School of Viticulture and Horticulture in Klosterneuburg near Vienna, Austria's first and only state-owned vine cultivation station.
 After gaining a doctorate in entomology, he was appointed Head of this institute in 1921.
 Zweigelt's first crossings (undertaken from 1921) included a seedling given the cultivation number 71 (St. Laurent x Blaufränkisch).
 This particular hybrid proved highly promising from an early stage.
 In 1922, Zweigelt also successfully crossed Welschriesling with Orangetraube (creating a variety which was to be included in the Austrian Grape Variety Index for Qualitätsweine (Quality Wines) as "Goldburger" in 1978).
 This was followed by a Blauer Portugieser x Blaufränkisch crossing in 1923 (added to the Austrian Grape Variety Index for Qualitätsweine (Quality Wines) as "Blauburger" in 1978).

 Zweigelt had also been editing the journal Das Weinland since 1929.
 There was soon no other viticulture specialist in Austria who enjoyed better international connections and renown.
 From the late 1920s onwards, Zweigelt began to join forces with all leading experts from Europe's major wine growing countries to promote the production of quality wine and to try to stem the cultivation of so-called direct producers.
 His book on direct producers, co-authored with Albert Stummer (Nikolsburg), remains a standard work right down to the present day.